Measles

 Measles in Wake County

-and the Wake County Health Department has details here: Wake County Public Health identifies potential measles exposure at several locations | Wake County Government.
+• Update 02/10/2026: A case of measles has been identified in Wake County, and the Wake County Health Department has details here: Wake County Public Health identifies potential measles exposure at several locations | Wake County Government.

-- As of this update, there has been no known community spread.
+• As of this update, there has been no known community spread.

-- NOTE: The first dose of MMR vaccine can be given as young as 6 months old and the second dose can be given as early as 28 days after the first dose.
+• NOTE: The first dose of MMR vaccine can be given as young as 6 months old and the second dose can be given as early as 28 days after the first dose.